 This bow tie pasta recipe tossed in a creamy garlic butter sauce with a squeeze of lemon juice, then garnished with parsley is definitely a fun pasta dish perfect for a cozy and satisfying homemade meal.

-Serve warm with parsley & lemon wedge.
-Enjoy!
+Serve warm with parsley and lemon wedge.

 Commonly Asked Questions